 Whether you’re a restaurateur searching to start a ghost kitchen, cloud kitchen, dark kitchen or any other new buzzword that comes from the virtual restaurant world — we’re here to provide your 10-step expert guide into starting a virtual restaurant, with competition and tech in mind.

 Think restaurant food, without the dine-in option.
 With food delivery outpacing dine-in by 300% since 2016, the traditional brick & mortar storefront is marginally serving less purpose in the new delivery-forward world.

 A virtual restaurant is just that — the commercial kitchen and that alone.
-Whether it’s online ordering being booked via app or web, the virtual restaurant serves as the kitchen for delivery and/or takeout food options.
+Whether it’s online ordering being booked via app or web, the virtual restaurant or delivery only restaurant serves as the kitchen for delivery and/or takeout food options.
 There has been an increase in submerging brands utilizing virtual kitchens to help cook up flavor within their concepts.